oschwengers/platon/README.md

 ## Installation

-Platon can be installed via BioConda and Pip.
+Platon can be installed via BioConda or Pip.
 However, we encourage to use [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to automatically install all required 3rd party dependencies.
 In all cases a mandatory [database](#database_download) must be downloaded.

 ### BioConda